Bootstrapping Networks with Latent Space Structure: Introduction

 We propose two related bootstrap methods for networks, one for generating bootstrap samples of certain network statistics (e.g., subgraph counts, centrality measures, etc.), and another for generating bootstrap replicates of whole networks.
-Obviously the latter method can also be used to bootstrap network statistics, but it comes with a higher computational cost, and thus it is convenient to have the first method, which still applies to many commonly used network statistics.
-We are aware of only two other papers on this topic, \cite{BhaBic2015,GreSha2017}, both focused on the problem of bootstrapping subgraph counts of networks generated from graphons.
-Subgraph counts (or, more accurately, subgraph densities) play a role for node-exchangeable random graphs (i.e., those generated from graphons) that is analogous to that of moments for Euclidean data \citep{BicCheLev2011,Lovasz2012,MauOlhPriWol2017}, and thus obtaining confidence intervals for these quantities given an observed graph enables downstream inference for many questions of statistical interest.
-For a particular subgraph of interest on $p$ vertices, \cite{BhaBic2015} generate bootstrap replicates of its counts by sampling from the set of connected $p$-node subgraphs of the observed network, using the algorithm introduced in \cite{Wernicke2006}.
+Obviously the latter method can also be used to bootstrap network statistics, but it comes with a higher computational cost, and thus it is convenient to have the first method, which applies to many commonly used network statistics.
+The topic of bootstrapping network data is still new in the literature, and we are aware of only a few papers on the topic \citep{BhaBic2015,GreSha2017,LunSar2019}, largely focused on the problem of bootstrapping subgraph counts of networks generated from graphons.
+For a particular subgraph of interest on $p$ vertices, \cite{BhaBic2015} generate bootstrap replicates of its counts by sampling from the set of connected $p$-node subgraphs of the observed network on $n > p$ nodes, using the algorithm introduced in \cite{Wernicke2006}.
 Following similar lines, \cite{GreSha2017} consider two related methods for generating bootstrap samples of subgraph counts from an observed network.
 The first relies upon resampling from what the authors term the {\em empirical graphon}, which amounts to resampling vertices with replacement from the observed network.
-The second method relies upon resampling from a stochastic block model fit to the observed network, under the intuition that such a model will be a good approximation to any graphon, provided the number of communities is chosen suitably large.
+The second method relies upon resampling from a stochastic block model fit to the observed network, since such a model can approximate any graphon, if the number of communities is chosen sufficiently large. \cite{ChaKolYao2018} considered the problem of estimating subgraph densities under a different setting, where there exists a true underlying network, but one observes a noisy version based on adding or removing edges independently.
+The authors presented a bootstrap sampling scheme for constructing confidence intervals for the subgraph densities of the true underlying network.